tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 ## The Plastic Means Illustrated

 Loran's book includes photographs of Cézanne's motifs, and there are two photographs of this one in section VII, *Problems of Perspective* on page 52.
-The two photographs of this motif are not the best, and Loran admits they "make the disappointing and prosaic truth clear enough" [p.
+The two photographs of this motif included in Loran's book are not the best, and he admits they "make the disappointing and prosaic truth clear enough" [p.
 53].

 Most importantly, in the photographs the house does not look like it is ready to tip over!
 Loran writes that this "leftward-leaning axis of the house may be understood as a distortion that increases the tension of the house in relation to the four sides of the frame" [p.
 53].